1. Overview

 2. The TestWatcher API

 In short, the TestWatcher interface defines the API for extensions that wish to process test results.
-One way we can think of this API is providing hooks for getting the status of an individual test case.
+One way we can think of this API is by providing hooks to get the status of an individual test case.

 But, before we dive into some real examples, let’s take a step back and briefly summarize the methods in the TestWatcher interface: